James Vann Johnston Jr.

-James Vann Johnston Jr. (born October 16, 1959) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Kansas City-St. Joseph in Missouri since 2015.
-He served as bishop of the Diocese of Springfield-Cape Girardeau in Missouri from 2008 to 2015.
+James Vann Johnston Jr. (born October 16, 1959) is an American Catholic prelate serving as the Bishop of Kansas City–St. Joseph in Missouri since 2015.
+He served as the Bishop of Springfield-Cape Girardeau in Missouri from 2008 to 2015.

 Biography

 Early life and education

 Johnston was born on October 16, 1959, in Knoxville, Tennessee, to James Johnston and Pat (née Huber) Vann Johnston.
 He has two sisters, Beth and Amy, and one brother, Steve.
-James Johnston Jr. was a member of the Boy Scouts of America, attaining the rank of eagle scout.
+James Johnston Jr. was a member of the Boy Scouts of America, attaining the rank of Eagle Scout.
 He attended St. Joseph Elementary School and Knoxville Catholic High School in Knoxville.

 After graduating from high school in 1977, Johnston entered the University of Tennessee in Knoxville.
 He received a Bachelor of Science degree in electrical engineering in 1982.
 Johnston worked for three years after college for an engineering consulting firm in Houston, Texas.

-Johnston has stated that the faith and generosity of his mother and the teachings of Pope John Paul II inspired him to enter the priesthood.
-He enrolled in Saint Meinrad School of Theology in Saint Meinrad, Indiana in 1985, where he earned a Master of Divinity degree in 1990.
+Johnston has stated that his mother's faith and generosity and the teachings of Pope John Paul II inspired him to enter the priesthood.
+He enrolled in Saint Meinrad School of Theology in Indiana in 1985, where he earned a Master of Divinity degree in 1990.

 Priesthood

 Johnston was ordained a priest for the Diocese of Knoxville by Bishop Anthony O'Connell on June 9, 1990, at Holy Ghost Church in Knoxville.

-In 1994, Johnston traveled to Washington D.C. to attend the Catholic University of America (CUA).
+In 1994, Johnston briefly studied in Washington, D.C. at Catholic University of America (CUA).
 He graduated from the School of Canon Law in 1996 with a Licentiate of Canon Law.
-He then served as an associate pastor at St. Mary's Parish in Oak Ridge, Tennessee and at St. Jude Parish in Chattanooga, Tennessee, where he also taught at Notre Dame High School.
+He then served as an associate pastor at St. Mary's Parish in Oak Ridge and at St. Jude Parish in Chattanooga, where he also taught at Notre Dame High School.
 Johnston then returned to Knoxville as associate pastor of Holy Ghost Parish.

 In 2002, Johnston and two other priests saved a man and his two children from falling over a waterfall in Glacier National Park in Montana.
 US Secretary of the Interior Gale Norton awarded them the Citizen's Award for Bravery in February 2005.
 Upon receiving the award, Johnston remarked, "We were all very surprised, partly because it happened two and a half years ago.
 We didn't think too many people were even aware of it."
-Johnston was named chancellor and moderator of the diocesan curia in 1996, and later pastor of Our Lady of Fatima Parish in Alcoa, Tennessee, in addition to his curial duties, in May 2007.
+Johnston was named chancellor and moderator of the curia in 1996, and later pastor of Our Lady of Fatima Parish in Alcoa, in addition to his curial duties, in May 2007.